OUR STORY

 Li-Da Kruger (known as MEN Ly Da on her sketchy exit papers) was airlifted out of Cambodia to be adopted in the UK aged 1, just before the fall of Phnom Penh in 1975.

-DNA genotyping is a high-tech solution to the age-old humanitarian problem of reconnecting families following Cambodia’s social upheaval.
+DNA genotyping is a high-tech solution to the age-old humanitarian problem of reconnecting families following widespread displacement.

-When Li-Da and her adoptive mum explore her Cambodian roots, only DNA testing can reveal the truth about Mrs Soth being her biological mother.
-Inspired by Mrs Soth’s story, the Reconnecting Cambodia project is as an extension of both her and Mrs Soth’s family search spanning near to 50 years!
+When Li-Da (45 years old) and her adoptive mum explore her Cambodian roots, only DNA can reveal whether Li-Da has found her biological mother, Mrs Hong Soth.
+Inspired by Mrs Soth’s story, the Reconnecting Cambodia project is as an extension of both her and Mrs Soth’s family search spanning near to 50 years and highlights DNA’s unique power in helping the Cambodian story.